The Listening Studio tools library

 Reach for this section when you are talking with kids about:

-These scripts are designed to live on your fridge or in your notes app so you can grab the same steady phrase the next time it comes up.
+Designed to live on your fridge or in your notes app so you can reuse the same steady phrase.

 Parent reading a guidebook while a child plays nearby